Strong solution of stochastic differential equations with discontinuous and unbounded coefficients: Introduction

-In the previous works on the strong solution with integrable drift coefficients, an important technique is the so-called the Zvonvin transformation which reduced the original SDE to an SDE without drift terms.
+In the previous works on the strong solution with integrable drift coefficients, an important technique is the so-called the Zvonkin transformation which reduced the original SDE to an SDE without drift terms.
 Now we need study SDE on a bounded domain.
-Since the solution will stay in the boundary only in some finite stopping time, we need to study the solution with a finite (random) life time for the equation.
-Not much study on the stochastic differential equation is available.
-To obtain the strong solution of an SDE on the boundary domain, we extend the coefficients to the whole Euclidean space $\RR^d$.
+Since the solution will stay bounded only in some finite (stopping) time, we need to study the solution with a finite (random) life time for the equation.
+Not much such study is available.
+To obtain the strong solution of an SDE on the bounded domain, we extend the coefficients to the whole Euclidean space $\RR^d$.
 However, there is no available extension theorem we can immediately use.
 We need to modify some existing results so that they are applicable to our situation.
 Some of these are given in Section \ref{s.2} and some are given in Appendix (Section \ref{s.a}).
 The stochastic differential equations on a bounded domain is studied in detail in Section \ref{s.4}.
 For the existence and uniqueness one of the most important tools is the Krylov estimate.
 We deduce the Krylov type estimate for stochastic differential equations on bounded domain, namely, a localized version of the Krylov estimate, also in Section \ref{s.4}.
-In Section 5, we prove the main result of the existence and uniqueness of strong solutions to SDE (\ref{sec1-eq1}) under Lyapunov condition.
+In Section 5, we prove the main result on the existence and uniqueness of strong solutions to SDE (\ref{sec1-eq1}) under Lyapunov condition.
 In Section 2, we recall some well-known results and give briefly some preliminaries about the Sobolev differentiabilities of random vector fields.
 The last section contains some technical results obtained and used in the paper.

-Throughout this paper, we use the following convention: $C$ with or without subscripts will denote a positive constant, whose value may change in different places, and whose dependence on the parameters can be traced from the calculations.
+Throughout this paper, we use the following convention: $C$ with or without subscripts will denote a positive constant, whose value may be different in different places, and whose dependence on the parameters can be traced from the calculations.